How Much Land Does Electricity Use?

 Tidal and Wave Power: Tidal and wave energy capture the movement of tides or waves to generate electricity.
 These methods require installations in coastal areas, and while they don’t cover vast areas, they need careful positioning to harness energy effectively.

 The land requirements for different power generation methods can vary widely depending on factors such as technology, capacity, efficiency, and location.
-Additionally, advancements in technology may lead to changes in land requirements over time as systems become more efficient and compact.
+And advancements in technology may lead to changes in land requirements over time as systems become more efficient and compact.